imBharathkumarp/BlogSpace/README.md

    Navigate to [http://localhost:3000](http://localhost:3000)

+---

 ## Usage Guide

 ### Creating an Account
 1. Click "Sign Up" in the navigation bar
 2. Enter your name, email, and password
-3. You'll be automatically logged in after signup
+3. You'll be automatically logged in after signup, if not "Sign in" again.

 ### Creating a Blog Post
 1. Log in to your account